lsst-dm/dm_dev_guide/stack/logging.rst

 In addition there are two additional log levels allowed for specialist pipelines-specific loggers (such as those used for :lclass:`lsst.pipe.base.Task`):

 - VERBOSE: for messages of a more detailed nature than would normally be expected to be shown by default but that will not swamp the user in the way that DEBUG messages would.
-- TRACE: for detailed information when debugging.
+- TRACE: for detailed information when debugging, particularly inside loops.

+An alternative approach for TRACE and VERBOSE is to consider using DEBUG messages with a separate logger name (possibly even in a new ``verbose.`` or ``trace.`` hierarchy) that can be enabled when desired, :ref:`as described below <logger-trace-verbosity>`.

 For loggers used at DEBUG and TRACE levels, it is often desirable to add further components to the logger name; these would indicate which specific portion of the code or algorithm that the logged information pertains to.
 For example: